learn-co-curriculum/dsc-facebook-prophet-lab/README.md

 Since we are working with monthly data, Prophet will plot the trend and the yearly seasonality but if you were working with daily data, you would also see a weekly seasonality plot included.

 From the trend and seasonality, we can see that the trend is a playing a large part in the underlying time series and seasonality comes into play mostly toward the beginning and the end of the year.
-With this information, we’ve been able to quickly model and forecast some data to get a feel for what might be coming our way in the future from this particular data set.
+With this information, we've been able to quickly model and forecast some data to get a feel for what might be coming our way in the future from this particular data set.

 ## Summary
-In this lab, we learnt how to use the Prophet library to perform time series forecasting in Python.
+In this lab, you learned how to use the Prophet library to perform time series forecasting in Python.
 We have been using out-of-the box parameters, but Prophet enables us to specify many more arguments.
 In particular, Prophet provides the functionality to bring your own knowledge about time series to the table.